Storkfrasse/Discgolf/README.md

 ### Media
 * The photos all came from me and my friends
-* The photos were compressed using [Compressor](https://compressor.io/).
 * The picture on the contact page is from [Google picture search](https://google.com)

 [Back to top](<#contents>)

 # Acknowledgements
-The site was completed as a Portfolio 1 Project piece for the Full Stack Software Developer (e-Commerce) Diploma at the [Code Institute](https://codeinstitute.net/).
+The site was completed as a Portfolio 1 Project piece for the Full Stack Software Developer at the [Code Institute](https://codeinstitute.net/).
 As such I would like to thank my mentor [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/),

 Michael Sjö 2023.